Nick Pratto Player Props: Royals vs. Rays

 Nick Pratto At The Plate

-- Pratto has picked up a hit in 32 of 49 games this year, with multiple hits 12 times.
+- Pratto has picked up a hit in 64.0% of his 50 games this year, with more than one hit in 24.0% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.